Fees and financial support

 The Rotman School strives to recruit the best candidates to its programs, and is committed to helping you afford your education by providing you with a broad range of financial options.

-Awards of up to $5,000 are granted to future female MMA students demonstrating exceptional merit.
+Ranging from $2,500 to $15,000, GRI Entrance Awards are granted to future MFRM students demonstrating exceptional merit.

 No separate application is required and all applicants will be automatically considered for the entrance awards listed above when their application is reviewed for admission.